England | Scotland | Wales | Northern Ireland | Ireland

 Weekday appointments are offered between the hours of 08.20 am and 17.20 with the exception of each Wednesday when consulting starts at 09.00.
 However, the duty doctor is available between the hours of 08:00 and 18:00 each weekday.

-Appointments can be made by telephone, online or in person during surgery opening times.
+Appointments can be made by telephone at the present time.
 We consult Monday to Friday by appointment.
 If you need to be seen urgently please telephone the surgery before 10:00 for an appointment.
 If there are no appointments available you will be seen by the duty doctor at an allocated time.
 However, occasionally the duty doctor may be called out and this may mean you have to wait to be seen, despite having been given a time to attend.

 Please remember that each appointment is for one patient only.

 If you cannot attend an appointment for any reason please inform us as soon as possible in order for us to give the slot to someone else.

 Whilst we encourage our patients to come to the surgery, where we have the proper equipment and facilities available, we do appreciate this is not always possible.
 In this respect, if you do need a home visit, you can help us by calling reception between 08:00 - 10:00.

 You may only request a home visit if you are housebound or are too ill to visit the practice.
 Your GP will only visit you at home if they think that your medical condition requires it and will also decide how urgently a visit is needed.
 Please bear this in mind and be prepared to provide suitable details to enable the doctor to schedule house calls